Email Us

 Overmolding, in comparison, is a simpler process.
 It only requires a second injection on an already formed substrate, thus having higher production efficiency and lower costs.
 It is suitable for mass production of products with low functional requirements.

 Both 2k molding and overmolding have their advantages.
-The key is to choose the appropriate process based on the product's functional requirements, appearance, and production costs.
+The key of overmolding vs two shot molding is to choose the appropriate process based on the product's functional requirements, appearance, and production costs.
 2K molding is suitable for products that require multiple material combinations and high functional demands, while overmolding is suitable for those emphasizing comfort, appearance, and production efficiency.
 Understanding the differences between the two will help make more precise choices in the manufacturing process of plastic products.

 Keyplast Injection Molding